 PLEASE KEEP THESE AREAS FREE OF RUBBISH.

-To retain a pristine environment for others to enjoy, please take any rubbish with you once you leave.
+To retain a pristine environment for others to enjoy, please take any rubbish once you leave.
 Please go to the toilet before heading out to these places.
 Leave no trace; take only photos, and leave only footprints.

-Have fun, but please be aware that after a heavy rain, these watercourses could be quite dangerous and can swell quickly due to their catchment area.
+Have fun, but please be aware that after heavy rain, these watercourses could be quite dangerous and can swell quickly due to their catchment area.
+Check QPWS for any park alerts before setting off on your adventures.